mrazjava/booklink-backend/.aws/README.md

 and `live`.
 As ASGs are linked to TGs, whenever new EC2 instance is spawned up it automatically joins a target group so that ECS services are always aware of container instances running them.

-> IMPORTANT: EC2 instances are Amazon AMI ECS optimized.
+> IMPORTANT: EC2 instances are Amazon ECS optimized AMIs.
 They are not listed as default options and MUST be searched
 > in Amazon marketplace.

 Without ECS optimized image all dependencies such as docker and Amazon ECS agent must be installed on the instance.
 In